Dark Mode

 Ricky Hatton family says boxer's 'heart as big as his smile'

-Hatton, who competed in 45 of his 48 professional bouts during his 15-year career, was the world champion in light-welterweight and welter weight, and he retired in 2012.
+Hatton, who fought in 45 of his 48 professional bouts during a 15-year career, became a world champion at both light-welterweight and welterweight before retiring in 2012.

 Comment / Reply From